sermomon/D2SC/README.md

 D2SC is a light R package to calculate the Distance to the Second Class proposed by [Mitchell et al. 2008](https://doi.org/10.1016/j.rse.2007.12.006).
 The Distance to the Second Class can be used as indicator of classification confidence in Land Use / Land Cover classification problems.
 The D2SC package makes it easy to calculate the distance between two classes from `raster` objects (RasterStack or RasterBrick) which contain the probability of belonging to each class.

+D2SC is computed as the complement of the ratio between most voted and second voted class [Hermosilla et al. 2022](https://doi.org/10.1016/j.rse.2022.113276):

+$$D2SC = 100*(1-(v2/v1))$$

+where v1 is the proportion of votes the most voted class and v2 is the proportion of votes of the second most voted class.
+The values of D2SC ratio range between 0, which indicates low confidence attributions, and 100, indicating high confidence attributions.

 ## Installation

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: